-Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Section 51220(a) to (i), as applicable.
-Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 7-12 grade students received expanded access to online core content courses and available intervention programs.
+Metrics/Indicators Baseline 2017-18 2018-19 2019-20 Health, and Visual and Performing Arts, in addition, Health, and Visual and Performing Arts, in addition, Health, and Visual and Performing Arts, in addition, 7-12 grade students received expanded access to online core content courses and available intervention programs.
 (Verified by CALPADS.)
-Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 9-12 grade students received expanded access to online core content courses and available intervention programs.
+9-12 grade students received expanded access to online core content courses and available intervention programs.
 (Verified by CALPADS.)
-Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 9-12 grade students received expanded access to online core content courses and available intervention programs.
+9-12 grade students received expanded access to online core content courses and available intervention programs.
 (Verified by CALPADS.)
 State Priority 7B: Programs and services developed and provided to unduplicated pupils.
-Baseline (2015-2016): Yes Data Source: CALPADS To maintain that a broad course of study is offered to all students grades PK-12 in the area of English Language Arts (ELA), Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 7-12 grade students received expanded access to online core content courses and available intervention programs, including ELD program courses, SDAIE.
+Paseline (2015-2016): Yes Data Source: CALPADS To maintain that a broad course of study is offered to all students grades PK-12 in the area of English Language Arts (ELA), Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 7-12 grade students received expanded access to online core content courses and available intervention programs, including ELD program courses, SDAIE.
 (Verified by CALPADS.)
 To maintain that a broad course of study is offered to all students grades 9-12 in the area of English Language Arts (ELA), Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 9-12 grade students received expanded access to online core content courses and available intervention programs, including ELD program courses, SDAIE.
 (Verified by CALPADS.)
 To maintain that a broad course of study is offered to all students grades 9-12 in the area of English Language Arts (ELA), Mathematics, Social Studies, Science, Health, and Visual and Performing Arts, in addition, 9-12 grade students received expanded access to online core content courses and available intervention programs, including ELD program courses, SDAIE.
 (Verified by CALPADS.)